alukosdev/ccsp/guidance/owasp-top-10.md

 - CWE-532: Insertion of Sensitive Information into Log File

 +++ Attack Scenarios
+***Scenario #1**: A children's health plan provider's website operator couldn't detect a breach due to a lack of monitoring and logging.
+An external party informed the health plan provider that an attacker had accessed and modified thousands of sensitive health records of more than 3.5 million children.
+A post-incident review found that the website developers had not addressed significant vulnerabilities.
+As there was no logging or monitoring of the system, the data breach could have been in progress since 2013, a period of more than seven years.

+---

+**Scenario #2**: A major Indian airline had a data breach involving more than ten years' worth of personal data of millions of passengers, including passport and credit card data.
+The data breach occurred at a third-party cloud hosting provider, who notified the airline of the breach after some time.

+---

+**Scenario #3**: A major European airline suffered a GDPR reportable breach.
+The breach was reportedly caused by payment application security vulnerabilities exploited by attackers, who harvested more than 400,000 customer payment records.
+The airline was fined 20 million pounds as a result by the privacy regulator.
 +++ Vulnerabilities
 Insufficient logging, detection, monitoring, and active response occurs any time: